-Undercook it, and the cookies won’t set up.
-But add chopped chocolate, and you’ve got yourself some insurance.
 Chocolate will always be solid at room temperature.
-See?
 Chocolate insurance is the very best kind of insurance anyway.
 Don’t you think?

-If you’re partial to making these cookies with some peanut butter, you can add about 1/4 cup (64 g) to the recipe when you add the chopped chocolate.
-It adds nice flavor to these no bake cookies.
+If you’re partial to making these cookies with some peanut butter, you can make them that way.
+Just add about 1/4 cup (64 g) to the recipe when you add the chopped chocolate.

-Now, the recipe does call for quite a bit of sugar, so I tried making it with 1 1/2 cups, instead of the traditional 2 cups.
+I tried making the recipe with 1 1/2 cups of granulated sugar (300 grams), instead of the traditional 2 cups (400 grams).
 The cookies did set up, but they were a bit softer at room temperature.

 A few minutes in the refrigerator, though, and they were fine.
-If you’re looking for quick and easy, chocolatey, chewy no bake fudge cookies that never fail you, go for the 2 cups of sugar.
-And don’t forget that chopped unsweetened chocolate.
-You can never have too much insurance!
+If you’re looking for quick and easy, chocolatey, chewy no bake fudge cookies that never fail you, go for the full 2 cups of sugar.